Horrible Histories (2009 TV series): FilmsBill, a BBC comedy film based loosely around the early life of William Shakespeare, was released on 18 September 2015. Though not officially related to the series, the film reunited and starred the original core performers of Horrible Histories in starring roles.

-In October 2017, it was announced that Altitude Film Entertainment and Citrus Films were producing a film adaptation.
-It was directed by Dominic Brigstocke and was set in Roman Britain.
-The film, Horrible Histories: The Movie – Rotten Romans was released 26 July 2019.
+Altitude Film Entertainment and Citrus Films produced a film adaptation directed by Dominic Brigstocke set in Roman Britain, titled Horrible Histories: The Movie – Rotten Romans.
+It was released 26 July 2019.
 The original cast of the TV series were not involved, although members of the revival cast were.
 The film received mostly positive reviews, earning a 69% approval score on Rotten Tomatoes.